AuctorDev/TestNetCoin/README.md

+### TestnetCoin does not currenly have source code, mainly cos its a walletbuilder free coin, but hey it works

 # TestNetCoin (TST)

 TestNetCoin (TST) is a test cryptocurrency designed for educational purposes and blockchain development testing.
 This coin is not intended to be listed on any exchange and should be used solely in a testnet environment.